connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 In-order traversal is useful if you wish to get a sorted array of nodes.

-For all examples, we'll use a recursive tree structure that is defined as:
+For all examples, I'll use a recursive tree structure that is defined as:

 ```python
 class TreeNode: